rancher/docs/content/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/eks/_index.md

 8. Specify any additional options (such as instance type or minimum and maximum number of nodes).
 Then click **Create**.

+# Note on Public IP for Worker Notes
+If you are specifying `Public IP for Worker Nodes` as `false`, be aware that you must specify a properly configured VPC and subnets (instances in the subnets must have a route to the internet in order to connect to the control plane).

+For example, a VPC could be constructed with 2 pairs of subnets, a private set and a public set.
+The private set would have their route tables set up to point to a NAT set up in their public counterpart.
+For more information on routing traffic from private subnets, please see the [official AWS documentation](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_NAT_Instance.html).

 {{< result_create-cluster >}}